 FPS stands for frames per second, and the abbreviation simply gives the meaning.
 The number of frames is the number of pictures that come rapidly in succession.
 It creates a sense of motion due to the relative change in position and coordinates of any polygon or object.
 In a traditional 30 frames per second video, thirty frames or pictures are displayed in one second.
 In the case of 60 fps video, it is double the number of pictures.
 This causes a big difference in the viewing experience.
 File size also gets larger because there is more data.

 We have been mostly recording videos and watching them at 30 or 24 FPS normally.
 This has been practice around the world for normal videos.
 In 2014, we got the chance to use LG G2.
 So, we recorded our new welding video at 1920×1080 in 60 FPS.
 It was our first experience with such a high frame rate.
 In our experience, it looks very smooth.
 For the first time, it might seem unnatural, but slowly it looks smoother.
 The movements are fluid, and it looks more natural to the eyes.
 When we compare that to the 24 fps video, we start finding differences.

-Well, we have been watching movies and videos at 24 FPS till now so our eyes are used to them.
+Well, we have been watching movies and videos at 24fps till now.
+So our eyes are used to them.
 Most people define it as a cinematic experience.
-When recording at high frame rate we found that the captured moments were passing a lot faster because we were recording double frames.
-The biggest benefit is that more details are recorded.
+When recording at a high frame rate, we found that the captured moments have a lot of motion details because we were recording double frames.
 Watching the video in slow mode gives better moment capture and detail.
-60 frames per second videos record double amount of frames so playback is very smooth.
-The speed can be reduced to get a slow-motion effect as well.
+60 frames per second videos record double amount of frames, so playback is very smooth.
+The high frame rate video is also very useful for creating slow-motion clips.

-Read More: Positive Effects of Games
+Read More: Positive Effects of Video Games